 Glasgow is a city in Scotland known for its lively cultural scene, rich history, and beautiful architecture.
 With a population of over 600,000 people, Glasgow is the largest city in Scotland and is located in the west of the country.

-Located at the heart of Glasgow’s bustling downtown area, Glasgow Cathedral is considered one of Britain’s finest medieval architecture sites.
+Located at the heart of Glasgow’s downtown area, Glasgow Cathedral is considered one of Britain’s finest medieval architecture sites.
 This historic cathedral was built over 700 years ago and remains an essential symbol of Glasgow’s rich history and culture.

 Another architectural highlight in Glasgow is Saint Mungo’s Cathedral – the birthplace of Pope John Paul II, who was christened here as an infant before studying Buddhism in Asia early in his life.
 It is among the best sights to see on a bus tour.